-If a Town election is uncontested, the Board of Supervisors of Elections shall certify to the Commissioners of the Town of Church Hill that only one candidate has filed and that the election will be cancelled.
 At the Commissioners' organizational meeting described in Section 204 of the Town Charter, the Board of Supervisors of Elections will certify the result(s) to the Commissioners.
-If no candidate files for an election, the Commissioner whose term is expiring shall serve until a candidate is elected and qualified.
+If no candidate files for an election, the Commissioner whose term is expiring shall serve until a candidate is elected, qualified and sworn in.
 The election under this provision shall be conducted in accordance with Section 410(b) of this Chapter.
-For the purpose of this Section, the vacancy shall occur on the day when the Board of Supervisors of Elections certifies to the Commissioners that no candidates have filed certificates of nomination in accordance with Section 409 of this Chapter.
-The deadline for filing certificates of candidacy for an election under this provision shall be no later than twenty (20) days prior to the scheduled election.
-(Amended by Resolution 02-2014)
+For the purpose of this Section, the vacancy shall occur on the day when the Board of Supervisors of Elections certifies to the Commissioners that no candidates have filed certificates of nomination in accordance with Section 409 of this

+Chapter.
+The deadline for filing certificates of nomination for an election under this provision shall be no later than the first Monday of May prior to the scheduled election.
+(Amended by Resolution 02-2014) (Res.
+No. 03-2024, 10-21-24)

-Section 411.
+Section 412.
 Conduct of Elections.

 - (a) Elections shall be on a non-partisan basis.
-The ballots and/or voting machines shall show the name of each candidate nominated for elective office in accordance with the provisions of this Charter, arranged in alphabetical order by office with no party designation of any kind. - (b) It shall be the duty of the Board of Supervisors of Elections to provide a suitable place or places for voting and suitable ballot boxes and/or voting machines for each general and special election. - (c) The Board of Supervisors of Elections shall keep the polls open on election days for such hours as may be designated by the Commission by resolution at least fourteen days prior to any town election. - (d) In order to cast a ballot, a person must present identification in a form satisfactory to the board of supervisors of elections.
+The ballots and/or voting machines shall show the name of each candidate nominated for elective office as the name is stated on the Certificate of Nomination in accordance with the provisions of this Charter, arranged in alphabetical order by office with no party designation of any kind. - (b) It shall be the duty of the Board of Supervisors of Elections to provide a suitable place or places for voting and suitable ballot boxes and/or voting machines for each general and special election. - (c) The Board of Supervisors of Elections shall keep the polls open on election days for such hours as may be designated by the Commission by resolution at least sixty days prior to any town election. - (d) In order to cast a ballot, a person must present identification in a form satisfactory to the board of supervisors of elections.
 (Res.
 No. 01-2007, 1-1-08.)
+(Res.
+No. 03-2024, 10-21-24)

-Section 412.
+Section 413.
 Absentee Ballots.

-- (a) Any qualified voter of the Town of Church Hill is entitled to vote in any municipal election by absentee ballot.
-Requests to vote by absentee ballot must be qualified in accordance with the state law. - (b) Requests to vote by absentee ballot must be received by the Board of Supervisors of Elections at least 20 days prior to any town election. - (c) The Board of Supervisors of Elections shall mail absentee ballots to qualified voters, at the request of those voters, not less than fifteen (15) days prior to the election. - (d) Completed absentee ballots must be returned to the Board of Supervisors of Elections prior to election day or on election day before the polls close.
+- (a) Any qualified voter of the Town of Church Hill who is registered to vote as provided in this Charter is entitled to vote in any municipal election by absentee ballot.
+Requests to vote by absentee ballot must be submitted in accordance with the provisions of the Charter and ordinances adopted by the Commission, as well as all applicable provisions of state law. - (b) If requests to vote by absentee ballot are received by the Board of Supervisors of Elections at least 15 days prior to any town election - (c) The Board of Supervisors of Elections shall mail absentee ballots to qualified voters, at the request of those voters ten (10) or more calendar days prior to the election.
+If a request for an absentee ballot is received fewer than 10 days before the election, the Town Clerk, on behalf of the Board of Supervisors of Elections, will use reasonable efforts to provide a ballot in time for the voter to cast his or her ballot. - (d) Completed absentee ballots must be returned to the Board of Supervisors of Elections prior to election day or on election day before the polls close.
+(Res.
+No. 03-2024, 10-21-24)

-Section 412a.
-Provisional Ballots.
+Section 414 Provisional Ballots.